fleek-platform/website/src/content/guides/how-to-use-fleek-runtime-apis/index.md

 - Code editor of your choice
 - Your terminal

-Setup here is very straightforward.
+Setup here is straightforward.
 You can create a directory on your machine and an `index.js` file within it.
 You should have something similar to this:

 ![](./index.png)